myscriptbox-org/deb-publish-root/README.md

-# man page for deb-publish-root.
+# man page for deb-publish-root
 ## NAME
 **deb-publish-root** server installation, publication user accounts and domains on a remote debian repository publication server.
 You need to be root on the remote server to use this program.